coolbeans201/GreatTechBlogPosts/README.md

 [Unlocking Financial Insights with Finch: Uber’s Conversational AI Data Agent](https://www.uber.com/en-IN/blog/unlocking-financial-insights-with-finch/) - A nice use of AI agents to help simplify SQL for non-data personas

+[uReview: Scalable, Trustworthy GenAI for Code Review at Uber](https://www.uber.com/en-IN/blog/ureview/): AI code review is only going to become more and more common, so Uber's usage is a good model to follow.

 ### VTS

 [Designing for Data](https://buildingvts.com/designing-for-data-e3758fb2dd2a) - Telling a story with data is underrated